 There will be a time lapse between each of the date of this proxy statement/prospectus, the date on which Yodlee stockholders vote to adopt the merger agreement at the Yodlee special meeting and the date on which Yodlee stockholders are entitled to receive the per share stock consideration in the form of Envestnet common stock or the per share cash consideration in the form of cash from Envestnet.
 The market value of Envestnet common stock may fluctuate during these periods as a result of a variety of factors, including general market and economic conditions, changes in Envestnet's businesses, operations and prospects and regulatory considerations.
 Many of these factors are outside the control of Yodlee and Envestnet.
 Consequently, at the time Yodlee stockholders must decide whether to adopt the merger agreement, they will not know the actual market value of the Envestnet common stock they will receive when the merger is completed.
-The actual value of the Envestnet common stock py Yodlee stockholders will depend on the market value of the Envestnet common stock at that time.
+The actual value of the Envestnet common stock received by Yodlee stockholders will depend on the market value of the Envestnet common stock at that time.
 This market value may differ, possibly materially, from the value used to determine the exchange ratio.
 Yodlee stockholders should obtain current stock quotations for Envestnet common stock before voting their shares of Yodlee common stock.
-In addition, the per share cash consideration is subject to adjustment under certain circumstances depending on the number of Envestnet common stock issuable to Yodlee stockholders and, accordingly, at the time Yodlee stockholders must decide to adopt the merger agreement, they will not know the precise per share cash consideration they will receive when the merger is completed.
+In addition, the per share cash consideration is subject to adjustment under certain circumstances depending on the number of Envestnet common stock issuable to Yodlee stockholders and, accordingly, at the time Yodlee stockholders must decide to adopt the merger agreement, they will not know the precise per share cash consideration they will receive when the merger agreement, they will not know the precise per share cash consideration they will receive when the merger agreement, they will not know the precise per share cash consideration they will receive when the merger agreement, they will not know the precise per share cash consideration they will receive when the merger is completed.